-Although the majority of the scheme extents is flanked by areas of ancient woodland; no tree felling is planned for the works.
+Although the majority of the scheme extents is flanked by areas of ancient woodland, no tree felling is planned for the works.

-Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the SEMP and adhered to on site.
-Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:
+Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
+Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity is considered to be low:

 - Works will be strictly limited to areas required for access and to carry out the works.
 Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - All construction operatives will be briefed through toolbox talks prior to works commencing, which will be included in the SEMP.
 The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
 Any sightings of protected species will be reported to the BEAR Scotland Environmental Team.
 If required, NatureScot will be contacted for advice. - Artificial lighting will be directed away from areas of woodland and waterbodies as far as is safe and reasonably practicable. - Personnel will remain vigilant for the presence of INNS or injurious weeds in road verges throughout the works period.
-Should any INNS be identified in working areas, works will be restricted to a 7m buffer of any growth where reasonably practicable. - A 'soft start' will be implemented on site each day.
+Should any INNS be identified in working areas, no works may take place within 7m of any growth until the BEAR Scotland NW Environment Team can provide further advice on additional mitigation measures. - A 'soft start' will be implemented on site each day.
 This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.